 About the Blog:

-The story is a well known one: On April 14th, 1865, President Abraham Lincoln was shot while attending a play at Ford’s Theatre in Washington D.C.
-His death the next morning was viewed as the great sacrifice of the leader who had pulled the nation through a bloody civil war.
+The story is a well known one: On April 14, 1865, President Abraham Lincoln was shot while attending a play at Ford’s Theatre in Washington D.C.
+His tragic death the next morning was a stunning blow to a country that had just begun to emerge from the dark shadow of a Civil War that had lasted four long years.
 Instantly, and appropriately, Lincoln became an American saint.
 He gave his last, full measure for the country and was struck down just after completing his goal.
 Abraham Lincoln’s actions and resolve have earned him the title of our country’s greatest president.
-His story is told all over this country and he is the most written about figure after Jesus Christ.
+His story is told all over this country and it is said that Lincoln is one of the most written about figures after Jesus Christ.

 But, there is another part of this story.
 It is the story of a young actor driven to extremes.
-It is the story of that man and his conspirators who were determined to strike back against a government that destroyed the United States they had known and loved.
+It is the story of a group of conspirators who were determined to strike back against a government that, they believed, had destroyed the United States they had known and loved.
 It is the stories and facts about these individuals that this blog hopes to share.
 Not because we agree with their actions or because we share their values.
 We learn about them because the darker parts of history can shed the most light on the past.
 While the actions they took were abhorrent, the sentiments that motivated those actions were shared by many.

-Many of us who study the Lincoln assassination refer to ourselves as “Boothies”.
+There was a time when those who studied the assassination of Abraham Lincoln were looked down upon by mainstream Lincoln historians.
+Focusing on the end of Lincoln’s life was deemed macabre and those who studied it were accused of sympathizing with the assassin.
+The history of the assassination and its characters was largely ignored by popular Lincoln historians.
+Those who delved too much into learning about John Wilkes Booth and his conspiracy were derogatorily called “Boothies”.
+However, in recent years, a beneficial shift in thinking has occurred.
+More and more, historians are coming to understand the importance of those dramatic days in April, 1865 and how they relate to Lincoln’s legacy.
+While still a horrific crime, it is no longer a period of time to ignore or to speak of in hushed tones.
+Many of us who study the Lincoln assassination today refer to ourselves as “Boothies” out of pride.
 This does not mean we condone the actions of the assassin.
 Rather, our moniker states our commitment to studying, analyzing, and interpreting the actions of John Wilkes Booth and others involved in the great American drama that is the Lincoln assassination.
 Ignoring and dismissing the lives and actions of the men and women involved in the conspiracy does a great disservice to history and to the memory of Abraham Lincoln.
 We cannot truly honor and appreciate the man without understanding the complexity of his death.

 About the Author:

 If you have something you’d like to share about any part of Lincoln’s assassination, no matter how minor it may seem, feel free to comment on a post or here on the About page.
-You can also e-mail me at boothiebarn (at) gmail (dot) com.
+If you would like to contact me personally with a question or inquiry you can e-mail me at: boothiebarn (at) gmail (dot) com.

 I’d like to thank all of you that have been so supportive of my efforts here at BoothieBarn.
 I will strive to provide thought provoking and interesting posts about John Wilkes Booth and his plot.